-It is noteworthy that we also asked our cannabis users about their food preferences under the influence of cannabis (table 6).
-The modal response from samples one and two to the question “what food is most appealing after cannabis” was “anything/everything”, suggesting that the (endo)cannabinoids can enable fine tuning of palatability for all food types (Jager & Witkamp, 2014).
+It is noteworthy that we also asked our cannabis users about their food preferences under the influence of cannabis (Table 7).
+The modal response from Samples 1 and 2 to the question “what food is most appealing after cannabis” was “anything/everything”, suggesting that the (endo)cannabinoids can enable fine tuning of palatability for all food types (Jager & Witkamp, 2014).
 Contrary to previous reports, it is not only sweet, snack foods which are reported as more rewarding with ‘the munchies’.
 Historically, research has focused narrowly on THC effects on sweet taste/foods (e.g., De Bruijn et al., 2017), but clearly more work is needed on the effects of THC on other qualities – particularly savoury (umami) and fatty tastes.
 The capacity of the drug to enhance the desire to eat a variety of foods would be invaluable in a therapeutic context, administering the drug to encourage consumption of a beneficial, nutritionally optimized diet.

-Our questionnaire has identified cannabinoid influences on several aspects of eating experience.
-Future experiments require laboratory characterisation of the effects of acute cannabis/cannabinoid administration on food intake, food choice, eating microstructure, incentive salience, liking, and examination of the time course of effects and dose-response relationships.
+Our questionnaire has identified cannabis influences on several aspects of eating experience.
+Future experiments require laboratory characterisation of the effects of acute cannabis/cannabinoid administration on food intake, food choice, eating microstructure, incentive salience, liking, and examination of the time course of effects and dose-response relationships – particularly taking into account the modulation of THC actions by other cannabinoids, such as CBD.

 Limitations: There are several limitations to the current study.
 The data are based on retrospective accounts of people’s experience whilst on cannabis, which may be problematic if we consider the association between cannabis use and memory function (Bossong et al., 2014).
-Similarly, we have no specific information about effective or optimal doses necessary to induce the munchies, or how dose, or different routes of administration affect experiences; no assumptions about dose-response relationships can be made from the current data.
-The authors encourage more experimental work in this area to define dose-effect relationships, with different routes of administration/different preparations and the time-course of cannabinoid actions on appetite and eating behaviour.
+Similarly, we have no specific information about effective or optimal doses necessary to induce the munchies, or how dose or different preparations (e.g., cannabis-tobacco mixtures) or routes of administration (inhalation versus ingestion) affect experiences; no assumptions about these factors can be drawn from the current data.
+The authors encourage more experimental work in this area, with different modes of administration and cannabinoid content, to define dose-effect relationships and the time-course of cannabis actions on appetite and eating behaviour.
+Our analysis is restricted to examination of cannabis use in a restricted, generic sense – reflecting the limitations of investigating use of a drug that for many respondents, at the time of the survey, may have been obtained illegally with limited information about cannabinoid content.
+Future surveys may be able to more usefully exploit the information about specific cannabinoid content of different cannabis strains that is increasingly available to users in regions with legal, commercialized availability of the drug.

-Other limitations of the current study relate to issues with biased sampling, and whilst we did not specifically recruit frequent cannabis users, the sample in each case could be described as such.
-Moreover, it could be that this survey appealed more to cannabis users that do notice an effect of use on their eating experience, or that others were conforming to social desirability, or demand characteristics.
-There were no assessments of these potential issues in the current dataset.
-In order to resolve such issues in the future, as well as to measure dose – response, latency of onset and duration of effects with greater sensitivity, and to assess effects in a sample without prior cannabis experience, well designed double-blind, placebo-controlled studies are necessary.
+Other limitations of the current study relate to issues of potentially biased sampling.
+For example, while not specifically recruited, it is apparent that our samples predominantly comprised frequent cannabis users, with possible concomitant influences on drug experience related to adaptations to repeated or prolonged drug use.
+Moreover, it could be that this survey appealed more to cannabis users that do notice an effect of use on their eating experience; or that some respondents were conforming to social desirability, or demand characteristics.
+Further studies are required to resolve such issues.
+Moreover, well designed double-blind, placebo-controlled studies are necessary to measure dose-response, latency and duration of drug effects with greater sensitivity, and to assess effects in individuals without prior cannabis experience.

-Finally, there was also no assessment of discriminant validity of the CEEQ with other scales that assess motivations for eating in this analysis, this is something which follow-up papers will seek to address.
+Finally, there was also no assessment of discriminant validity of the CEEQ with other scales that assess motivations for eating in this analysis; this is something which follow-up papers will seek to address.